 1 2 b3 4 5 b6 7

-This scale could be thought of as the stereotypical classical sound – the major 7th is used for a stronger pull to the tonic, like in the major scale.
+This scale provides that stereotypical classical sound and the major 7th is used for a stronger pull to the tonic, like in the major scale.
 This is an important factor in chord progressions as the dominant chord (chord V) in this key is better used as a major chord rather than a minor chord like in the natural minor scale.
-The harmonic minor is the most common scale used in minor keys so it is definitely worth experimenting with.
+The harmonic minor is a common scale used in minor keys so it is definitely worth experimenting with.

-This scale is quite unusual in the way that has a different ascent and descent.
+This scale is quite unusual due to its different ascent and descent.
 The ascent is the same as the harmonic minor, but with a major 6th instead of a minor 6th.

 1 2 b3 4 5 6 7